 How To Tell If Belly Fat Is From Stress?

-While the accumulation of belly fat may be caused by many things,such as genetics, a poor diet, or the lack of exercise, there are some tell tale signs that indicate that what you are dealing with is stress causing belly fat.
+While the accumulation of belly fat may be multifactorial, like genetics, a poor diet, or a lack of exercise, there are some signs that indicate that what you could be dealing with is stress causing belly fat.
 These signs include:

 - Feeling overwhelmed by nearly everything.